 Only use registered taxis, preferably those arranged through your hotel or resort.

-Inter-island boats and ferries are required to have a current seaworthiness certificate, but many do not, and their seaworthiness cannot be relied upon.
+Inter-island boats and ferries are required to have a current seaworthiness certificate, but many don't, and their seaworthiness can't be relied upon.
 A number of international cruise lines stopover in Vanuatu.

 Domestic routes to outer islands are serviced by small aircraft and airports have only basic facilities.
-Airstrips are generally short, runways are mostly not sealed, and operations can be limited by weather conditions.
+Airstrips are generally short, runways are mostly not sealed, and operations can be limited by weather conditions or ash clouds from volcanic activity.

 The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the